 Use CRM software with email integration + time saved

 After replying to an email from a new contact, if you don’t already use a CRM solution it can be a time-consuming process to add the contact to your contact book, and log the email conversation.
 Even if you do use a CRM solution, depending on which one you use, logging email can be a laborious process.
 The best solutions today automate that work away.
 They create contact records and attach any current and future incoming and outgoing email.

 You guessed it – Vtiger is one of those solutions.
 If you’ve set up Vtiger’s Sales Inbox, you’ll find that when you receive new email, contacts are automatically created and emails attached without you lifting a finger.
 And even if you don’t use Vtiger’s sales inbox, you can always forward your email to Vtiger’s aptly named Mailroom, which will automatically do the same thing – creating contact records, and organizing conversations under them.

 The cumulative impact of implementing all of the above tools is a more effective and efficient sales funnel and team – achieved without lifting a finger to maintain it.
 You’ll acquire more leads, nurture more of them to sales readiness, reach out faster, reply better, and log customer histories for future review entirely automatically.

-If you have any questions about anything you’ve read, or if you’d like to learn how to implement any of the above to re-energize your marketing and sales funnel, send us an email at email@example.com or firstname.lastname@example.org, or leave us a comment below.
+If you have any questions about anything you’ve read, or if you’d like to learn how to implement any of the above to re-energize your marketing and sales funnel, send us an email at firstname.lastname@example.org or email@example.com.